Elders are called and chosen to lead a local body of believers. Our elders protect and lead Warsaw Community Church by:

 Rich gave his life to Christ when he was nine years old at the end of a Boys Brigade (think Christian boy scouts) meeting.
 As Rich says, he was “mostly a ‘do’s and don’ts’ kid and adult, but WCC allowed me to see and pursue a relationship with Christ that was personal and intimate.”
 Rich loves to give money away with a purpose, which he gets to do through his work at K21.

 It is Rich’s prayer that “the body of WCC becomes selfless and lives for God and others more than themselves.”
-Rich volunteers for Sonlight and as a teacher for Adult Ministry classes.
-He and his wife Kathy have two children: Kristi and Nick.
+Rich volunteers for Creative Arts and as a teacher for Adult Ministry classes.
+He and his wife Kathy have two children: Kristi (Luke) Helm and Nick (Anne) Haddad.

 Hero: Abraham Lincoln – “someone who obviously had shortcomings and wasn’t inspirational along the way, but was committed to purpose and stood strong for what was right, in spite of the opposition, what was popular, or what was easy”